karllhughes/learn/_posts/2022-02-02-finding-ghostwriters-for-hire.md

 If you’re interested in getting some agency style technical ghostwriting for your company, [Draft.dev](https://www.draft.dev) can help.
 Offering blog posts, tutorials, and other technical formats for complex subject matters, our ghostwriters are vetted with the skill and experience you need to get seen in the marketplace.
 We handpick our ghostwriting talent, matching your needs with writers holding legitimate industry experience.
 Using an airtight editing process, we create valuable content for software engineers, technical decision makers, and more.

-Learn more about our ghostwriters and the Draft.dev writing process by booking a [half hour Discover Call](https://draft.dev/call).
+Learn more about our ghostwriters and the Draft.dev writing process by booking a [half hour Discovery Call](https://draft.dev/call).